We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Anal sex is the practice of inserting the penis, fingers, or a foreign object such as a vibrator into the anus for sexual pleasure.
+Penetrative anal sex is the insertion of the penis, fingers, or other objects into the anus for sexual pleasure.
 With the appropriate precautions, anal sex is generally safe.
 However, it can increase the risk of bacterial infection, STIs, and more.

 For example, the anus cannot naturally lubricate itself to reduce discomfort and friction-related concerns, such as skin injuries.